mailpile/Mailpile/README.md

 I don't think this would be merged becuase of hacky code.
 So you can check the original project at the links below.

+To install this version :

+    Use installation instructions of the original project .

+    Then execute run.sh

+    You should edit $HOME/.mailpile/data.json file to include your master password for easier login.

 # Welcome to Mailpile! #